aspose-cells-cloud/Aspose.Cells-Products/cells/en/java/saveas/json-to-jpg/_index.md

 {{% /blocks/products/cells/cells-cloud-noreplacecode  %}}
 <br/>
-{{< blocks/products/cells/cells-cloud-section-list isGrey="true"  title="Learn how to save JSON as JPG using the Cells Cloud Java library." >}}
+{{< blocks/products/cells/cells-cloud-section-list isGrey="true"  title="How to save JSON as JPG using the Cells Cloud Java library." >}}
 <li>Register an account at <a href="https://dashboard.aspose.cloud/">Dashboard</a> to get free API quota & authorization details</li>
 <li>Install Java library and add the reference (import the library) to your project.</li>
 <li>Open the source file in Java.</li>